• Skip to primary navigation

 Bologna Itinerary: Day 2

-For your second day in Bologna, it’s time to see some of the city’s best museums, but also venture a little further from the city center to see what the rest of Bologna is like.
+For your second day, it’s time to see the city’s best museums, along with some areas outside the city center to get a feel for the rest of Bologna.

 People near the park Montagnola (Parco della Montagnolla) in the city of Bologna, Italy